 Ask the students to write down the muddiest point, i.e. the most unclear point from the taught topic.
 This exercise helps them reflect upon their understanding of the lesson.

 Divide the class into two and assign an argumentative topic for discussion for and against it.
 This helps develop a wider lens for viewing a topic.

 Ask the students to instruct their classmates as a teacher would do.
 This enhances student interaction and group-building skills.

 One of the many teaching strategies for learning that suits some students may not be equally fruitful for others.
 In that case, personalizing the learning can be a good option to enhance the overall learning of students.

 - Train the teachers to assess the students

-- Use Ed-Tech for a personalised teaching
+- Use Ed-Tech for a personalized teaching

 - Let the students decide their own goals

 3. Flip Classroom and Home Activities